Common Lisp the Language, 2nd Edition

 altering the values of variables (lexical or dynamic) in programs.

 for languages embedded in Lisp.
-See also progv
+See also progv, a construct

 that performs binding rather than assignment of dynamic variables.